ev3dev/ev3dev-lang/R/README.md

  * on PC in R shell or through IDE install package RSclient
    *	`install.packages("RSclient")`
  * open ev3dev_test_all_RSclient.R and set working directory to its location
- * follow instructions in script
+ * follow instructions in the script
   * set ip variable to your EV3 ip
   * execute the script line by line
   * the script starts Rserve on EV3 thorugh ssh